Bilinear MLPs enable weight-based mechanistic interpretability: Background

-\textbf{Simplifications due to symmetry.} Because an interaction matrix is always evaluated with two copies of the input $\vx$, it contains redundant information that does not contribute to the activation of a layer.
-Specifically, any square matrix can be expressed uniquely as the sum of a symmetric and an anti-symmetric matrix.
+\textbf{Simplifications due to symmetry.} Because an interaction matrix is always evaluated with two copies of the input $\vx$, it contains redundant information that does not contribute to the activation.
+Any square matrix can be expressed uniquely as the sum of a symmetric and anti-symmetric matrix.

 However, evaluating an anti-symmetric matrix $\mA$ with identical inputs yields 0 and can be omitted: